 An additional consideration is whether or not the account is interest-bearing.
-Some of the most lucrative accounts, such as the CIT Bank Savings Connect, have extremely high interest rates designed to help you build your savings quickly over time.
+Some of the most lucrative accounts, such as the Chime Savings, have extremely high interest rates designed to help you build your savings quickly over time.

 Do Banks Require a Credit Check to Open an Account?

 No, banks don’t usually require a credit check when you apply for an account.
 However, credit unions will almost always run your credit before granting you membership.
 Keep this in mind if you choose the credit unions from our list above.

 If your credit score is low, you might be denied membership from these credit unions and face significantly higher rates whenever you apply for a loan.
 Consider reading our Ultimate Review Guide for Credit Saint if you need help with credit repair.